 No single test can confirm the diagnosis.
 The diagnosis is made by recognizing the combination of typical symptoms and results of the physical examination and other tests.

 Blood tests are done.
 Doctors determine how many eosinophils are in the blood.
 Eosinophils are produced during allergic reactions, and their number increases when eosinophilic granulomatosis with polyangiitis is present.
 Doctors also look for certain antibodies (antineutrophil cytoplasmic antibodies) that may be present.
-Doctors measure how quickly red blood cells (erythrocytes) drop to the bottom of a test tube (erythrocyte sedimentation rate).
+Doctors measure how quickly red blood cells (erythrocytes) drop to the bottom of a test tube (erythrocyte sedimentation rate, or ESR).
 A fast rate suggests inflammation.
 Doctors also measure levels of C-reactive protein (which the liver produces in response to bodywide inflammation).
 A high C-reactive protein level also suggests inflammation.
 A chest x-ray is done to look for inflammation in the lungs.
 Urine tests are done to determine whether the kidneys are affected.

 A sample of inflamed tissue is taken and examined under a microscope (biopsy).
 A biopsy can show whether the tissue contains eosinophils or granulomas.
 If possible, a sample is taken from the skin or muscle because the biopsy can then be done as an outpatient procedure with only a local anesthetic.
 Sometimes a biopsy of lung tissue is necessary.
 It may require hospitalization.

 Corticosteroids (such as prednisone) are given.
 These drugs can reduce inflammation.
 If a vital organ is affected, another drug that suppresses the immune system (immunosuppressant) is also used.
 Azathioprine or methotrexate may be used.
 Cyclophosphamide is used when the symptoms are severe.